privatenumber/tsx/README.md

 `tsx` is a standalone binary designed to be used in place of `node`, but sometimes you'll want to use `node` directly.
 For example, when adding TypeScript & ESM support to npm-installed binaries.

-To use `tsx` with Node.js, pass it to the [`--loader`](https://nodejs.org/api/esm.html#loaders) flag.
+To use `tsx` as a  Node.js loader, simply pass it in to the [`--loader`](https://nodejs.org/api/esm.html#loaders) flag.

-> Note: Node.js's experimental feature warnings will not be suppressed when used as a loader.
+> Note: The loader is limited to adding support for loading TypeScript/ESM files.
+CLI features such as _watch mode_ or suppressing "experimental feature" warnings will not be available.

 ```sh
 # As a CLI flag